-Although the opinion of Bond Counsel rendered in connection with the original issuance of the Series 2003A-4V Bonds stated that interest on the Series 2003A-4V Bonds is excluded from gross income for federal income tax purposes and personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York), the ownership or disposition of, or the accrual or receipt of interest on, the Series 2003A-4V Bonds may otherwise affect a Bondholder's federal or state tax liability.
-The nature and extent of these other tax consequences will depend upon the particular tax status of the Bondholder or the Bondholder's other items of income or deduction.
-Bond Counsel expressed no opinion regarding any such other tax consequences.
+Although Bond Counsel is of the opinion that interest on the Series 2010B Subordinate Bonds is excluded from gross income for federal income tax purposes and personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York), the ownership or disposition of, or the accrual or receipt of interest on, the Series 2010B Subordinate Bonds may otherwise affect a Beneficial Owner's federal, state or local tax liability.
+The nature and extent of these other tax consequences will depend upon the particular tax status of the Beneficial Owner or the Beneficial Owner's other items of income or deduction.
+Bond Counsel expresses no opinion regarding any such other tax consequences.

-Future legislative proposals, if enacted into law, clarification of the Code or court decisions may cause interest on the Series 2003A-4V Bonds to be subject, directly or indirectly, to federal income taxation or to be subject to or exempted from state income taxation, or otherwise prevent beneficial owners from realizing the full current benefit of the tax status of such interest.
-The introduction or enactment of any such future legislative proposals, clarification of the Code or court decisions may also affect the market price for, or marketability of, the Series 2003A-4V Bonds.
-Prospective purchasers of the Series 2003A-4V Bonds should consult their own tax advisors regarding any pending or proposed federal or state tax legislation, regulations or litigation, as to which Bond Counsel expresses no opinion.
+Future legislative proposals, if enacted into law, clarification of the Code or court decisions may cause interest on the Series 2010B Subordinate Bonds to be subject, directly or indirectly, to federal income taxation or to be subject to or exempted from state income taxation, or otherwise prevent Beneficial Owners from realizing the current benefit of the tax status of such interest.
+The introduction or enactment of any such future legislative proposals, clarification of the Code or court decisions may also affect the market price for, or marketability of, the Series 2010B Subordinate Bonds.
+Prospective purchasers of the Series 2010B Subordinate Bonds should consult their own tax advisors regarding any pending or proposed federal or state tax legislation, regulations or litigation, as to which Bond Counsel expresses no opinion.

-The opinion Bond Counsel rendered in connection with the original issuance of the Series 2003A-4V Bonds was based on then current legal authority, covered certain matters not directly addressed by such authorities, and represented Bond Counsel's judgment as to the proper treatment of the Series 2003A-4V Bonds for federal income tax purposes.
-It is not binding on the Internal Revenue Service (the "IRS") or the courts.
+The opinion of Bond Counsel is based on current legal authority, covers certain matters not directly addressed by such authorities, and represents Bond Counsel's judgment as to the proper treatment of the Series 2010B Subordinate Bonds for federal income tax purposes.
+It is not binding on the Internal Revenue Service ("IRS") or the courts.
 Furthermore, Bond Counsel cannot give and has not given any opinion or assurance about the future activities of the Corporation, or about the effect of future changes in the Code, the applicable regulations, the interpretation thereof or the enforcement thereof by the IRS.
 The Corporation has covenanted, however, to comply with the requirements of the Code.

-Unless separately engaged, Bond Counsel is not obligated to defend the owners regarding the tax-exempt status of the Series 2003A-4V Bonds in the event of an audit examination by the IRS.
+Unless separately engaged, Bond Counsel is not obligated to defend the Corporation or the Beneficial Owners regarding the tax-exempt status of the Series 2010B Subordinate Bonds in the event of an audit examination by the IRS.
 Under current procedures, parties other than the Corporation and its appointed counsel, including the Beneficial Owners, would have little, if any, right to participate in the audit examination process.
 Moreover, because achieving judicial review in connection with an audit examination of tax-exempt bonds is difficult, obtaining an independent review of IRS positions with which the Corporation legitimately disagrees, may not be practicable.
-Any action of the IRS, including but not limited to selection of the Series 2003A-4V Bonds for audit, or the course or result of such audit, or an audit of bonds presenting similar tax issues may affect the market price for, or the marketability of, the Series 2003A-4V Bonds, and may cause the Corporation or the Beneficial Owners to incur significant expense.
+Any action of the IRS, including but not limited to selection of the Series 2010B Subordinate Bonds for audit, or the course or result of such audit, or an audit of bonds presenting similar tax issues may affect the market price for, or the marketability of, the Series 2010B Subordinate Bonds, and may cause the Corporation or the Beneficial Owners to incur significant expense.